MiniLini/Secret_Santa/README.md

 ## Features

-- Assigns unique monikers to participants for added fun and anonymity.
+- Accepts individuals by name and then assigns unique monikers to each participant for added fun and anonymity.
 - Ensures participants do not get themselves as their Secret Santa.
 - Randomized pairing of participants.
-- Cross-platform console screen clearing for privacy during entry.
+- Cross-platform console screen clearing for privacy during entry **KEY!**.

 ## Prerequisites